Endometriosis

 Our Approach

 At Veritas Fertility & Surgery, we care for many patients with endometriosis suffering with pain and infertility.
-Dr. Puthoff and Dr. Yeung are surgical specialists who exclusively perform laparoscopic excision surgery for endometriosis, never advocating for less effective treatments such as fulguration.
+The doctors at Veritas Fertility and Surgery are surgical specialists who exclusively perform laparoscopic excision surgery for endometriosis, never advocating for less effective treatments such as fulguration.
 With his training in advanced reproductive surgery, Dr. Puthoff utilizes high-definition near-contact laparoscopy to complete an in-depth surgical evaluation, identifying all lesions of endometriosis, including atypical lesions.
 During this surgery, Dr. Puthoff uses a CO2 laser to completely excise all endometriosis lesions, and pelvic tissues are reconstructed to allow for rapid healing.
 This approach is highly effective for pain resolution and fertility improvement and we feel strongly that this is the best surgical care for patients with endometriosis.

 WHAT OUR PATIENTS SAY